Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics(CAM) and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.

 Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am in general interested in the followinig topics:
+I am in general interested in numerical analysis and applied math including the followinig topics:

 (1)Math: Applied Probability, Applied Analysis and Spectral Theory

 (2)Quantum Physics/Statistical Physics: Quantum Material Science, Quantum Dynamics, Strongly Correlated System

-(3)Computational Methods: For 2D material, Quantum Algorithms, Data driven method for Electronic structure
+(3)Numerical analysis for 2D material, Quantum Algorithms, Data driven method for Electronic structure